Food Fact and Fiction (Part I)

 by Reisha Zang

 Sorting food fact and fiction can be difficult.
 What foods are really good for you?
 What should you avoid?
-Dr. Tina Marcantel is a naturopathic doctor practicing in Gilbert, Arizona.
-Other East Valley cities she serves are Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor practicing in Gold Canyon, Arizona.
+Other East Valley cities she serves are Gilbert, Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
 Reisha Zang is a contributing writer to Lifestyle magazine.

 (This article first appeared in Northeast Mesa Lifestyle magazine, January 2007 edition.
 Excerpts from the article are published here by permission of the author.)